hacks-guide/Guide_Wii/_pages/en_US/riiconnect24-vwii.md

 You will now patch your `nwc24msg.cfg` file which is required in order to use Wii Mail.

 1. Launch the RiiConnect24 Mail Patcher from the Homebrew Channel.
-2. It should only take a few seconds to patch your nwc24msg.cfg.
+1. It should only take a few seconds to patch your nwc24msg.cfg.
 When it's done, press the HOME Button to exit.

-If you were unable to patch your nwc24msg.cfg correctly, please join [the RiiConnect24 Discord server](https://discord.gg/rc24) (recommended) or [e-mail us at support@riiconnect24.net](mailto:support@riiconnect24.net) for further assistance.
-{: .notice--info}

 ##### Section IV - Using RiiConnect24